NguyenPhuDuc307/CRMS/README.md

   "authorId": {{authorId}},
   "publishedYear": 2020,
   "genre": "Fiction",
-  "summary": "This is a new book."
+  "synopsis": "This is a new book."
 }

 ### 3.4 Update Book